AdobeDocs/commerce-webapi/src/pages/get-started/gs-curl.md

 ```

 First off all the cURL client instance is created in `__construct`.
-Method `getPartners` uses the cURL client makes POST request using cURL, the `post` method takes the first parameter the URL to the api of Magento connect, second parameter is empty array, then the option `CURLOPT_REFERER` added by `setOptions` method of the cURL client.
+Method `getPartners` uses the cURL client makes POST request using cURL, the `post` method takes the first parameter the URL to the api of `magento-connect`, second parameter is empty array, then the option `CURLOPT_REFERER` added by `setOptions` method of the cURL client.
 As result the script call `getBody` method of the cURL client.

 #### Related topics